marxanweb/general/documentation/docs_admin.md

 The marxan-server and marxan-client software can also be installed on separate machines, although this is less common and requires some additional configuration.
 The main advantage is that the client can then link to other installations of marxan-server.

 ### Marxan Servers and the Marxan Registry
 Wherever Marxan Web is installed, when it is run the login screen shows a list of marxan-servers that are available and that you can connect to.
 These have been registered in the Marxan Registry and these are essentially instances of marxan-server that organisations are hosting and want to make public and share.
 Any organisation can register their own instance of marxan-server and can control whether it is read-only or read-write and from which domains.
 For more information see [CORS restrictions](#cors-restrictions) and [ENABLE_GUEST_USER](#enable_guest_user).

-### Cross-platform
-###
+To register your organisation in the Marxan Registry contact: andrew.cottam@ec.europa.eu.

 ## Installation
+Marxan Web is cross-platform which means that it will install and run on any operating system (although there may be some slight differences in the support on different platforms).
+Instructions for installing on different operating systems are given below.

 ### Windows
+A Windows install file is available for installing Marxan Web on Windows.
+For more information, see the [Windows Releases](https://github.com/andrewcottam/marxan-web/releases) page.

 ### Unix
 ### Mac
 ## Configuration